junxit/us-congress-bills-116/metadata.md

 - 2019-04-10 — Introduced in House
 - 2019-04-10 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-04-10 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-04-11 — Referred to the Subcommittee on Health.
+- 2019-05-20 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2020-09-09 — Committee Consideration and Mark-up Session Held.
+- 2020-09-09 — Ordered to be Reported (Amended) by Voice Vote.
+- 2020-11-16 — Committee on the Judiciary discharged.
+- 2020-11-16 — Committee on the Judiciary discharged.
+- 2020-11-16 — Placed on the Union Calendar, Calendar No. 485.
+- 2020-11-16 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-587, Part I.
+- 2020-11-16 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-587, Part I.